sirupsen/Shouldnt-you-be-doing-something-Awesome/README.md

 Well of course you should, and now you can:

-    $ ishouldbedoingsomethingawesome
+    $ awesome-time start
     Do awesome.

 Everybody has their limits:

-    $ ineedtostopbeingawesome
+    $ awesome-time stop
     Stop doing awesome.

 ## What does it do?

-It makes you productive, by limiting the sites you can go to in your period of `Awesome`.
+It makes you productive, by limiting the sites you can go to in your time of `Awesome`.

 ## How do I block a site for my period of Awesome?

-    $ blocksitewhenawesome time-wasting-site.com time-wasting-site2.com
+    $ awesome-time add-site time-wasting-site.com time-wasting-site2.com

 ## How does it work?

-`shouldnt-you-be-doing-sometthing-awesome` `SSH` you into your own machine (instead of changing `/etc/hosts` which would require root access).
-All the blocked sites are in `~/.ssh/config.block` which temporarily replaces `~/.ssh/config`, whenever you should be doing something Awesome. `~/.ssh/config` allows you to modify hostnames; we can redirect `time-wasting-site.com` to `127.0.0.1:1337`. `127.0.1:1337` will simply tell you to stop wasting time, and start being awesome.
+`shouldnt-you-be-doing-something-awesome` `SSH` you into your own machine (instead of changing `/etc/hosts` which would require root access).
+All the blocked sites are in `~/.ssh/config.block` which temporarily replaces `~/.ssh/config`, whenever you should be doing something Awesome. `~/.ssh/config` allows you to modify hostnames; we can redirect `time-wasting-site.com` to `127.0.0.1:1337`. `127.0.1:1337` is a simple Sinatra application telling you to stop wasting your time, and start being awesome.
+To run the Sinatra application smoothly in the background, and for the overall awesome, it's handled as a deamon.

 ## Isn't this useless?